-- (i) Intent/Purpose: Paseo del Norte is primarily a regional road, serving residents and businesses within Volcano Heights as well as the surrounding region. - (ii) Cross Section - See Exhibit 10.17. - a.
-Beginning 500 feet from an intersection with Unser Boulevard, the Transit Boulevard, or any potential station locations, 36 feet in the ROW may be needed for BRT lanes and/or station platforms.
+- Intent/Purpose: Paseo del Norte is primarily a regional road, serving residents and businesses within Volcano Heights as well as the surrounding region. - (ii) Cross Section - a.
+See Exhibit 10.17. - a.
+Beginning 500 feet from an intersection with Unser Boulevard, the Transit Boulevard, or any potential station locations, 36 feet in the ROW shall be dedicated may be needed for BRT lanes and/or station platforms.